José María Muñagorri: International career

 Like many other Real Madrid players of that time, he played several matches for the 'Centro' (Madrid area) representative team, and he was part of the Madrid side that reached the final of the 1923–24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
 Muñagorri did not play in the infamous final against Catalonia which ended in a 4–4 draw, but he started in the replay of the final on 26 February 1924, replacing Antonio De Miguel in a 2–3 loss to their regional rivals.

 The Peña incident

-In 1927 a Madrid side with some guest players provided by other clubs began an American tour.
-In the port of Progreso in Mexico, the ship was anchored quite far from the port.
-José María Peña and Juan Urquizu got into a boat and rowed through a place full of sharks.
-When they reached the port, Urquizu climbed a ladder while Peña did it by a rope.
-However, Peña slipped and fell into the water near the sharks.
-Muñagorri immediately jumped into the water to help Peña and eventually the sailors hoisted them back up and everything was a scare.
-A noble gesture from him which shows his companionship with his teammates.
+During Real Madrid's 1927 tour of the Americas, the team docked in Yucatán, Mexico after leaving Cuba.
+Because the boat was anchored far from the port, Muñagorri's teammates José María Peña and Juan Urquizu both decided to get into a small boat and row through the port's shark-infested waters.
+However, when the pair tried to return to the ship, Peña ended up slipping off the rope he was using to climb back on with, and fell into the water near the sharks.
+Muñagorri almost jumped in to help him, and ended up having to be held back by some of his teammates.
+In the end, some nearby sailors managed to get Peña to safety.